-Within this programme we have a vacancy for a 24-month postdoctoral fellow in discrete mathematics at the Korteweg-de Vries Institute for Mathematics of the University of Amsterdam.
+Within this programme we have a vacancy for a postdoctoral fellow in approximate and exact operations research methods for stochastic networks at the Faculty of Mathematics and Computer Science of the Eindhoven University of Technology.

 In this document you can find more information about the research themes studied in the project, the training programme, and the application procedure, including eligibility criteria.